Sugarfoot: Background

 Sugarfoot had no relation to the 1951 Randolph Scott Western film Sugarfoot aside from the studio owning the title (and the theme music), but its pilot episode was a remake of a 1954 Western film called The Boy from Oklahoma starring Will Rogers Jr. as Tom Brewster.
-The pilot and premiere episode, "Brannigan's Boots", was so similar to The Boy from Oklahoma that Sheb Wooley and Slim Pickens reprised their roles from the film.
+The pilot episode, "Brannigan's Boots", not only recycled the plot from The Boy from Oklahoma but also featured Sheb Wooley and Slim Pickens reprising their roles from the film.

 As played by Rogers in the film, Brewster carried no gun, disliked firearms in general, and vanquished villains with his roping skills (à la Will Rogers) if friendly persuasion failed.
 Perhaps for practical reasons, the pilot altered the character slightly and made Brewster more like the typical Western hero—reluctant to use guns (or any other kind of violence), but able and willing to do so if necessary.
 That remained his stance throughout the series, and the title song mentions that Sugarfoot carries a rifle and a law book.

 Whenever he enters a saloon, Sugarfoot refuses liquor and orders sarsaparilla "with a dash of cherry".
-(Sarsaparilla is a drink similar to root beer, both of which are not alcohol-based.)
+(Sarsaparilla is a drink similar to root beer, neither of which is alcoholic.)

 Sugarfoot was one of the earliest products of the alliance between ABC and the fledgling Warner Bros.
 Television Department, chaired by William T. Orr.
 During the same period, other similar programs appeared, including Maverick, Cheyenne, Bronco, Lawman, and Colt .45.
 Hutchins appeared as Sugarfoot in crossover episodes of Cheyenne and Maverick, and in an installment of Bronco called "The Yankee Tornado" with Peter Breck as a young Theodore Roosevelt.
 Jack Kelly appeared as Bart Maverick in the Sugarfoot episode "A Price on His Head".
 James Garner made an appearance as Bret Maverick at the end of the episode "Misfire".